Kenny Omega

 Tyson Smith (born October 16, 1983), better known by his ring name Kenny Omega (ケニー・オメガ, Kenī Omega), is a Canadian-born (Note: It was revealed in October 2018 that Omega had acquired Japanese citizenship and is thus assumed to no longer be a Canadian citizen, as Japanese nationality law requires Japanese citizens to relinquish citizenship of any other country.) professional wrestler.
-He is currently signed to All Elite Wrestling (AEW), where he serves as both an active talent and executive vice president.
-Known for his in-ring ability and technical prowess, he is regarded as one of the best professional wrestlers in the world.
+As of February 2019, he is signed to All Elite Wrestling (AEW), where he serves as both an active wrestler and an executive vice president.
+He is the leader of The Elite stable.
+Known for his in-ring ability and technical prowess, he is regarded as one of the greatest professional wrestlers of all time.

-Before joining AEW in 2019, Omega was known for his tenure in New Japan Pro-Wrestling (NJPW) from 2014 to 2019, during which he held the IWGP Heavyweight Championship, IWGP United States Heavyweight Championship, in addition to various other titles.
-He was also a former member and leader of the Bullet Club stable.
+Before joining AEW in 2019, Omega was known for his tenure in New Japan Pro-Wrestling (NJPW) from 2014 to 2019, during which he held the IWGP Heavyweight Championship and IWGP United States Heavyweight Championship, in addition to various other titles.
+He was also a former member and leader of NJPW's Bullet Club stable.
 He incorporates elements from video games in his persona.
 Throughout his career, Omega has also performed as part of independent promotions worldwide, including DDT Pro-Wrestling, Jersey All Pro Wrestling, and Pro Wrestling Guerrilla, as well as larger promotions, such as Ring of Honor, Impact Wrestling, and Lucha Libre AAA Worldwide.
-While wrestling in the latter two promotions, he held the Impact World Championship and AAA Mega Championship, and during the spring and summer of 2021 he held the AEW World, Impact World, and AAA Mega titles simultaneously as a triple champion.
-In AEW, he has held the AEW World Championship once, the AEW World Tag Team Championship once, the AEW World Trios Championship twice, and the AEW International Championship once.
-He became AEW's inaugural Triple Crown winner in September 2022 by winning the World Trios title, and also became AEW's inaugural Grand Slam champion by winning the AEW International Championship in March 2025.
+While wrestling in the latter two promotions, he held the Impact World Championship and AAA Mega Championship, and during the spring and summer of 2021, he held the AEW World, Impact World, and AAA Mega titles simultaneously as a triple champion.
+In AEW, he has held the AEW World Championship twice, the AEW World Tag Team Championship once (with "Hangman" Adam Page), the AEW World Trios Championship twice (both times with Matt Jackson and Nick Jackson), and the AEW International Championship once.
+He became AEW's inaugural Triple Crown winner in September 2022 after winning the World Trios title, and then AEW's inaugural Grand Slam champion by winning the International Championship in March 2025.

-Widely regarded as one of the best professional wrestlers in the world, Omega was named Sports Illustrateds Wrestler of the Year in 2017 and topped Pro Wrestling Illustrateds list of top 500 male wrestlers the following year and in 2021.
+Widely regarded as one of the best professional wrestlers of all time, Omega was named Sports Illustrateds Wrestler of the Year in 2017 and topped Pro Wrestling Illustrateds list of top 500 male wrestlers the following year and in 2021.
 He has also attained the latter publication's Match of the Year distinction three times; one of those matches, in which Omega competed against Kazuchika Okada in a two out of three falls match at Dominion 6.9 in Osaka-jo Hall in June 2018, received a seven-star rating from sports journalist Dave Meltzer, the highest rating Meltzer has ever awarded a professional wrestling match.
 He was inducted into the Wrestling Observer Newsletter Hall of Fame in 2020.